oberocks/obebs4/README.md

 Accomplishing this was done through a surprisingly simple operational tweak.
 The secret was creating a system where the front-end specialists are expected to provide the design specialists with a complete reference of all available design options provided by both the browsers and any libraries/frameworks.

 Here's the catch though, all of this needs to happen **_before_** any design work begins!!!
-Designers need to "see" exactly what elements are available for use in designs... and also across browsers.
+Designers need to see/touch whatever is available for use in designs, and also see/touch differences across browsers.
 The only way to do that though... would be to make a customizable website that displays... everything!?
+Who got time for dat???

 Enter OBE:BS4! ;)

-Additionally, what's magical about this situation from a developer's POV, is how it gives front-end specialists an unheard of opportunity to refactor and templatize elements/components at a production level, before **_any_** design sprints get started.
+Additionally, what's magical about this situation from a developer's POV, is how it gives front-end specialists an opportunity to refactor and templatize elements/components at a production level, before **_any_** design sprints get started.
 This allows engineers to create amazingly DRY markup templates/scripts, and to engineer solutions the "right" way from the get-go.

 > *"The aspect of this project that excites me the most, is how much further a team's strategic thinking and prototyping can reach upon embracing the OBE:BS4 process.
 It becomes clear after using the system fully, that somehow we've all accidentily been doing this web stuff in the wrong order all these years!
 D'OH!"* - Matt McT